-The Clean Air Act imposes obligations on the Environmental Protection Agency, or EPA, and the states to implement regulatory programs that will lead to the attainment and maintenance of EPA-promulgated ambient air quality standards, including standards for sulfur dioxide, particulate matter, nitrogen oxides and ozone.
+The Clean Air Act imposes obligations on the Environmental Protection Agency, or EPA, and the states to implement regulatory programs that will lead to the attainment and maintenance of EPA-promulgated ambient air quality standards.
+EPA has promulgated ambient air quality standards for a number of air pollutants, including standards for sulfur dioxide, particulate matter, nitrogen oxides and ozone, which are associated with the combustion of coal.
 Owners of coal-fired power plants and industrial boilers have been required to expend considerable resources in an effort to comply with these ambient air standards.
-Significant additional emissions control expenditures will be needed in order to meet the current national ambient air standard for ozone.
-In particular, coal-fired power plants will be affected by state regulations designed to achieve attainment of the ambient air quality standard for ozone.
+In particular, coal-fired power plants will be affected by state regulations designed to achieve attainment of the ambient air quality standard for ozone, which may require significant expenditures for additional emissions control equipment needed to meet the current national ambient air standard for ozone.
 Ozone is produced by the combination of two precursor pollutants: volatile organic compounds and nitrogen oxides.
 Nitrogen oxides are a by-product of coal combustion.
 Accordingly, emissions control requirements for new and expanded coal-fired power plants and industrial boilers will continue to become more demanding in the years ahead.

-In July 1997, the EPA adopted more stringent ambient air quality standards for particulate matter and ozone.
+In July 1997, the EPA adopted more stringent ambient air quality standards for ozone and fine particulate matter (PM2.5, which can be formed in the air from gaseous emissions of sulfur dioxide and nitrogen oxides - both of which are associated with coal combustion).
 In a February 2001 decision, the U.S. Supreme Court largely upheld the EPA's position, although it remanded the EPA's ozone implementation policy for further consideration.
 On remand, the Court of Appeals for the D.C.
 Circuit affirmed the EPA's adoption of these more stringent ambient air quality standards.
 As a result of the finalization of these standards, states that are not in attainment for these standards will have to revise their State Implementation Plans to include provisions for the control of ozone precursors and/or particulate matter.
-In April 2004, the EPA issued final nonattainment designations for the eight-hour ozone standard, and, in December 2004, issued the final nonattainment standard for PM25.
+In April 2004, the EPA issued final nonattainment designations for the eight-hour ozone standard, and, in December 2004, issued the final nonattainment standard for PM2.5.
 States will have to revise their State Implementation Plans to require electric power generators to further reduce nitrogen oxide and particulate matter emissions, particularly in designated nonattainment areas.
 The potential need to achieve such emissions reductions could result in reduced coal consumption by electric power generators.
 Thus, future regulations regarding ozone, particulate matter and other pollutants could restrict the market for coal and our development of new mines.
 This in turn may result in decreased production and a corresponding decrease in our revenues.
 Although the future scope of these ozone and particulate matter regulations cannot be predicted, future regulations regarding these and other ambient air standards could restrict the market for coal and the development of new mines.